 About Cagliari Amphitheatre

-Cagliari Amphitheatre is a rock-hewn Roman amphitheatre dating to the second century AD.
+Cagliari Amphitheatre is a rock-hewn Roman amphitheatre likely dating to the 2nd century AD in Sardinia, Italy.

 The origins of Cagliari Amphitheatre are obscure, though it is thought to have been built around the 2nd century AD and was certainly in use by the mid-3rd century, as referenced by ancient authors.
 Cut directly into the rock face and augmented with additional marble construction, the amphitheatre would have been used for a number of events, including gladiatorial games and public executions.